 Where to find goats in Minecraft

-Goats are found on top of high surfaces, such as cliffs.
+Goats in Minecraft are found on top of high surfaces at a light level of seven or higher, such as cliffs.
 It doesn’t seem to matter too much if the cliffs are covered in snow or grass, but they do seem to roam around more during the daytime.

 What are goats like in Minecraft